smandkd/Python_Earthscience/README.md

 This code run on Linux, VScode.
 First, you need to install some extensions and create conda environment.

-Extension : Jupyter, Jupyter Cell Tags, Jupyter Slide Show,, Jupyter Keymap Python, Pylance, Python extended, vscode-pdf conda environment : There is requirements.txt, create conda environment, check packeges and then install in it.
+Extension : Jupyter, Jupyter Cell Tags, Jupyter Slide Show, Jupyter Keymap, Python, Pylance, Python extended, vscode-pdf

+conda environment : There is requirements.txt, create conda environment, check packeges and then install in it.

 Then in terminal, command